TheProdigyLeague/srvSoft_DevOps/README.md

         fi
     fi

-    # unit file should not be executable and world writable
+    # unit file should be executable and world writable
     chmod 664 "${UNIT_PATH}" || failed "failed to set permissions on ${UNIT_PATH}"
     systemctl daemon-reload || failed "failed to reload daemons"